Powder measure: Dispenser operation

 Modern smokeless propellant charges are specified by weight rather than volume, so the correct adjustment of the charge cavity is determined by weighing the charge dispensed by that adjustment.
 Some weight variation may be detected in sequential charges dispensed from the same volumetric adjustment.

 Bridging or compaction of granular propellants may cause these volumetric dispensers to produce dissimilar charges.
 Uniformity is enhanced by maintaining a similar level of propellant in the feeding hopper and by avoiding non-uniform vibrations while dispensing charges.
-Powder measures may dispense more uniform charges of ball propellants than angular extruded Improved Military Rifle propellants.
+Powder measures may dispense more uniform charges of ball propellants than cylindrical extruded Improved Military Rifle propellants.